USFWS/secas/_posts/2021-12-22-new-events-calendar-on-SECAS-website.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+ New events calendar on the SECAS website
+author: >-
+  Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: SEBP2021_standard_150dpi.png
+  alt: Map of Southeast Blueprint 2021.
+  caption: >-
+    Southeast Blueprint 2021.
+  headerClass: light-text
+  float: right
 ---
 This month, we added [a new events calendar to the SECAS website](secassoutheast.org/events).
 You can access it from the top menu icon labeled--perhaps unimaginatively--"events".
+It uses an embedded Google Calendar.

 This lays the groundwork for shifting two recurring events under the banner of SECAS: the Third Thursday Web Forum and Triangle Climate and Conservation Coffee.
 Until now, these events have been hosted by the South Atlantic Blueprint team.
 As SECAS moves toward the more consistent 2022 Southeast Blueprint planned for Fall 2022, and away from maintaining many of the current subregional inputs, we are winding down many standalone South Atlantic Blueprint resources and transitioning the relevant ones over to SECAS.
 If you're interested in learning more about our plans for other South Atlantic Blueprint resources, [check out my November blog on the South Atlantic website](https://www.southatlanticlcc.org/2021/11/05/what-does-the-new-2022-southeast-blueprint-approach-mean-for-the-south-atlantic-blueprint/).
 We hope you'll find these changes streamline and simplify our communications.